FYI, You're Not Alone If You've Ever Cried During a Workout

 "Another time it happened I was on a retreat in Bali, I was doing an obstacle race and I felt like I was dying a little as I ran it," she continued.
 "I was also thinking the entire time as I struggled about how much more fit I used to be a year or two ago and I was so frustrated!
 Plus I let the self-doubt creep into my head and then it was basically downhill from there.
 As soon as I crossed the finish line I burst into uncontrollable tears and I was in shock that it came out that way!
 But it did and I embraced it for what it was!"

 And she does have a point.
-There's no denying that fitness can truly be a form of therapy if you're open to it.
-Not only is it a way to escape from the real world to clear your mind, but it is also an opportunity to process what's going on in life-and if that leaves you sobbing, that's totally okay.
+There's no denying that fitness can truly be a form of therapy if you're open to it (though there are also times when you shouldn't rely on workouts as your therapy).
+Not only is it a way to escape from the real world to clear your mind, but it is also an opportunity to process what's going on in life — and, as Bure said, if that leaves you "ugly crying," that's totally okay.